-The case study below shows how one of our clients used the Lean Six Sigma DMAIC process to reduce the length of stay for patients in their Emergency Department.
+The case study below shows how we helped a hospital use the Lean Six Sigma DMAIC process to reduce the length of stay for patients in their Emergency Department.
 This dramatically improved patient satisfaction and reduced stress on the ED staff.

-Case Study: Reducing Patient Length of Stay in the Emergency Department
+Case Study: Using Lean Six Sigma in Healthcare to Reduce Patient Length of Stay in the Emergency Department

 The nurses say we need to build a new, bigger, Emergency Department.Phil Eaton, CEO, Mountain West Medical Center